AllStarLink/ASL3-Manual/docs/install/pi-appliance/pi-detailed.md

 # ASL3 Appliance Installation

 !!! danger "Raspberry Pi Imager"
-    **You must use the Raspberry Pi Imager,** even if you prefer another imager, and carefully follow the instructions below.
+    Even if you prefer another imager, **you must use the Raspberry Pi Imager,** and carefully follow the instructions below.
 Failure to do so will result in a system that won't boot or that will not allow logins.

     Note: these instructions assume that you are using the **Raspberry Pi Imager, version 2.0.0 (or later)**

-You will install an image on a microSD card and go.
+You will install an image to a microSD card and boot from the card.
 This is the simplest install.
 For most nodes, the menus will walk you through the setup.

 !!! note "SD Card Size"
-    A minimum SD card size of 4G is required and it is recommended to use at least an 8G SD card.
+    A minimum SD card size of 4G is required but it is recommended that you use at least an 8G SD card.

+Note: Some Raspberry Pi models allow you to boot from a USB drive.
+On these models you have the option of writing the image to a USB [Flash] drive instead of a microSD card.

 ## Step-by-Step Pi Appliance Setup
 These directions are specific for Windows, but in general should work the same for the same tool set on macOS and Linux.
 For each screenshot below, click on the image for a larger version.